 Marfan syndrome is a disorder that affects the connective tissue in many parts of the body.
 Connective tissue provides strength and flexibility to structures such as bones, ligaments, muscles, blood vessels, and heart valves.
 The signs and symptoms of Marfan syndrome vary widely in severity, timing of onset, and rate of progression.

+Because connective tissue is found throughout the body, Marfan syndrome can affect many systems, often causing abnormalities in the heart, blood vessels, eyes, bones, and joints.
 The two primary features of Marfan syndrome are vision problems caused by a dislocated lens (ectopia lentis) in one or both eyes and defects in the large blood vessel that distributes blood from the heart to the rest of the body (the aorta).
 The aorta can weaken and stretch, which may lead to a bulge in the blood vessel wall (an aneurysm).
 Stretching of the aorta may cause the aortic valve to leak, which can lead to a sudden tearing of the layers in the aorta wall (aortic dissection).
 Aortic aneurysm and dissection can be life threatening.

 Many people with Marfan syndrome have additional heart problems including a leak in the valve that connects two of the four chambers of the heart (mitral valve prolapse) or the valve that regulates blood flow from the heart into the aorta (aortic valve regurgitation).
 Leaks in these valves can cause shortness of breath, fatigue, and an irregular heartbeat felt as skipped or extra beats (palpitations).